Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 * "\x5f\xf8\xff\xbf" is address of environment variable
 * "0" * 7 is allignment to come to the right place

 How it works?
-We put a lot of breakpoin
+We put a lot of breakpoints in main before and after call of `pp` function, in `pp` before and after `srtcpy` and `strcat` and in